-1. Written records and transcripts of any formal education or training, testing, or experience that is Relevant to the student's qualifications for admission to the institution or the institution's award of Credit or acceptance of transfer credits including the following:

-A. Verification of high school completion or equivalency or other documentation establishing the

-Student's ability to do college level work, such as successful completion of an ability-tobenefit Test;

-B. Records documenting units of credit earned at other institutions that have been accepted and applied by the institution as transfer credits toward the student's completion of an educational program;

-C. Grades or findings from any examination of academic ability or educational achievement used for admission or college placement purposes; and

-D. All of the documents evidencing a student's prior experiential learning upon which the institution and the faculty base the award of any credit.

-2. Personal information regarding a student's age, gender, and ethnicity if that information has been voluntarily supplied by the student;

-3. Copies of all documents signed by the student, including contracts, instruments of indebtedness, and documents relating to financial aid;

-- 4. Records of the dates of enrollment and, if applicable, withdrawal from the institution, leaves of absence, and graduation; - 5.
-A transcript showing all of the following: - A. The courses or other educational programs that were completed, or were attempted but not completed, and the dates of completion or withdrawal; - B. Credit awarded for prior experiential learning, including the course title for which credit was awarded and the amount of credit; - C. Credit for courses earned at other institutions; - D. Credit based on any examination of academic ability or educational achievement used for admission or college placement purposes; - E. The name, address, website address, and telephone number of the institution.

-7. A copy of documents relating to student financial aid those are required to be maintained by law or by a loan guarantee agency;

-8. A document showing the total amount of money received from or on behalf of the student and the date or dates on which the money was received;

-9. A document specifying the amount of a refund, including the amount refunded for tuition and the amount for other itemized charges, the method of calculating the refund, the date the refund was made, and the name and address of the person or entity to which the refund was sent;

-10. Copies of any official advisory notices or warnings regarding the student's progress; and

-11. Complaints received from the student.
+- 1. Written records and transcripts of any formal education or training, testing, or experience that is relevant to the student's qualifications for admission to the institution or the institution's award of Credit or acceptance of transfer credits, including the following: - A. Verification of high school completion or equivalency or other documentation establishing the Student's ability to do college-level work, such as successful completion of an ability-to-benefit Test: - B. Records documenting units of credit earned at other institutions that have been accepted and applied by the institution as transfer credits toward the student's completion of an educational program; - C. Grades or findings from any examination of academic ability or educational achievement used for admission or college placement purposes; and - D. All of the documents evidencing a student's prior experiential learning upon which the institution and the faculty base the award of any credit. - 2.
+Personal information regarding a student's age, gender, and ethnicity if that information has been voluntarily supplied by the student; - 3.
+Copies of all documents signed by the student, including contracts, instruments of indebtedness, and documents relating to financial aid; - 4.
+Records of the dates of enrollment and, if applicable, withdrawal from the institution, leaves of absence, and graduation; - 5.
+A transcript showing all of the following: - A. The courses or other educational programs that were completed or were attempted but not completed, and the dates of completion or withdrawal; - B. Credit awarded for prior experiential learning, including the course title for which credit was awarded and the amount of credit; - C. Credit for courses earned at other institutions; - D. Credit based on any examination of academic ability or educational achievement used for admission or college placement purposes; - E. The name, address, website address, and telephone number of the institution. - 7.
+A copy of documents relating to student financial aid that is required to be maintained by law or by a loan guarantee agency; - 8.
+A document showing the total amount of money received from or on behalf of the student and the date or dates on which the money was received; - 9.
+A document specifying the amount of a refund, including the amount refunded for tuition and the amount for other itemized charges, the method of calculating the refund, the date the refund was made, and the name and address of the person or entity to which the refund was sent; - 10.
+Copies of any official advisory notices or warnings regarding the student's progress; and - 11.
+Complaints received from the student.

+The institution maintains records for each student, whether or not the student completes the educational service, for a period of not less than six (6) years at 23800 Hawthorne Blvd # 216.
+Torrance, CA 90505, after the date of the student's graduation, withdrawal, or termination.

-RBBC stores student records on computer, making records accessible through electronic retrieval.
-These records are in an electronic format that are readily available and open to inspection by the Bureau upon request.
+RBBC stores student records on a computer, making records accessible through electronic retrieval.
+These records are in an electronic format that is readily available and open to inspection by the Bureau upon request.

 Printed copies of student records, historical and contemporary, are readily available as well.
-All hard copy records are maintained in storage cabinets.
+All hard-copy records are maintained in storage cabinets.